siu-sing/snake/README.md

 #### Game Objects - Coordinate, Snake, Fruit
 Game components were implemented as Classes to allow multiple instances of each object.
 DOM manipulation functions were directly included into the class methods for convenience.

-The `Coordinate` class is represents the position of a fruit or a segment of snake.
+The `Coordinate` class represents the position of a fruit or a segment of snake.
 The `dir` property  is used to represent the direction of that particular snake segment (used for AI snake navigation).

 ```js
 class Coordinate {